 Of course, if your text box is not set properly in the settings then sometimes things can change.
 And then the output is not necessarily what I have been thinking of to start with.

 Therefore, as with anything, it’s really important to set-up the master template correctly – then only simple modifications to designs are needed.

 When working on ads… which other design tools do you use?

 Jing Pang: When we are starting our design process, we often use figma to help us produce mock-ups, which we then use to help us build creatives from scratch inside Bannerflow.
 This is quite easy because you just have to create textboxes and import images, and so forth.

 I actually think it’s much easier to do some still mock-ups inside figma.
 But it is very important to test animations in Bannerflow before creating an ad because you don’t want to show something you can’t create to stakeholders!
 For me it’s just what I’m used to – and I work faster that way.

 What is it about the Bannerflow platform that makes designing ads smoother?

-How do you continue to find inspiration for new creatives?
+As a designer, how do you continue to find inspiration for your work?

 Share this article